-My Name is David Anderson and I own Anderson Independent Funeral Directors in Little Sutton, Ellesmere Port along with my sister Catherine Anderson.
+My Name is David Anderson and I co-own Anderson Independent Funeral Directors in Little Sutton, Ellesmere Port.
 From a very young age I always wanted to be a funeral director, I feel my job is a calling, a vocation which I take very seriously.

 My great grandmother passed away when I was five years old; because I was so young my parents decided that it was best I didn’t attend the funeral.
 This left me very confused as to what actually happened to her after she had died, and caused me to ask my family lots of questions and take a great interest in funerals.

 A few years later my Grandfather passed away.
 We attended a funeral home which had a private name but was owned by a large company, to pay our last respects as a family.
 The service that we received was very poor, we felt our Grandfather was not looked after as well as he should have been, my Grandmother was not given the support care and guidance she required at such a distressing time.
 It was then I truly realised that I could not only do this job, but I could do it much better.

 I was brought up as a Catholic and served on the altar at Saint Francis Church in Chester, there were many occasions when helped out the Priest with funerals so I had a good understanding of them.
 I started my career at the age of nineteen working for a large funeral home as a driver bearer.
 I excelled in this role and soon became a funeral arranger.